 go to the article: Causes of Hair Loss, and the subheading: Fungal Hair Loss.

 The most common hereditary cause in men is a condition called male pattern baldness and in women is named, female pattern baldness.
 As is stated in the U.S. National Library of Medicine, there are other names for this condition, as androgenic alopecia, male pattern alopecia, and pattern baldness.

 gradually, as we are getting older.
 The signs are bald spots and a receding hairline.

 While in women it becomes visible as thinning hair.

-  Another hormonal problem is when testosterone converts to DHT or 5a-dihydrotestosterone.
+One of the least expected twists in females is when testosterone converts into 5a-dihydrotestosterone, or DHT.
 Testosterone is an androgen male hormone.
 In men, DHT causes the hair follicles to shrink, regress, and die, resulting in premature balding.

 But women are not immune to that problem, because they also have testosterone levels in their own bodies, although in lower levels than men, and experience the conversion of testosterone into DHT.
 Unfortunately for women, even a small part of this process causes them to suffer hair loss.

-  The most prone people are the ones that are taking cancer medications, like chemo drugs.
-Not only cause hair loss in the head, but also in the eyebrows, eyelashes and throughout the body.
+The most prone people who suffer from this problem are those who take medications for cancer or chemotherapy drugs.
+It not only causes hair loss on the head, but also on the eyebrows, eyelashes and the entire body.